 Although the EU is focused primarily on individual privacy — whereas China has focused on national security as its guiding principle — its strong preference for data localization suggests a similar belief that strong government actions and regulations can also play a part in re-establishing the EU as a power in the digital identity space.

 It’s clear that, at least when it comes to digital identity, the EU has furthered its national interest and led the narrative around who controls and shapes it.
-And while the impact to its data economy has yet to be captured fully, the EU has succeeded in establishing itself as a regulatory leader for data privacy.
+And while the impact on its data economy has yet to be captured fully, the EU has succeeded in establishing itself as a regulatory leader for data privacy.
 It has pushed other countries (notably, Argentina and Japan) to achieve adequacy for data protection within the region.

-In doing so, the EU has legitimized the phantom of cyber-nationalism sweeping the globe, and suggests its investment in leading and molding digital identity for both its citizens and — by proxy — the rest of the world.
+In doing so, the EU has legitimized the phantom of cyber-nationalism sweeping the globe and suggests its investment in leading and molding digital identity for both its citizens and — by proxy — the rest of the world.
 The EU Commission’s Data Strategy states this plainly, emphasizing that the moment to act against “sources of competitiveness for the next decades in the data economy” (i.e. SV incumbents) is now.
 Acting otherwise, it states, “reduces incentives” for data-driven businesses located in the region to emerge, to grow, and to compete.